Deadly California wildfires force 157,000 from their homes

-MALIBU, Calif. — Firefighters hoped that a brief lull in howling winds would give them a chance on Saturday to block, or at least slow, one of two massive California wildfires that have left 11 people dead and driven a quarter-million people from their homes.
+MALIBU, Calif. — Firefighters hoped that a brief lull in howling winds would give them a chance on Saturday to block, or at least slow, one of two massive California wildfires that have left at least nine people dead and driven a quarter-million people from their homes.

-Cal Fire officials said the Woolsey fire, that destroyed at least 150 homes and forced residents to evacuate the entire seaside town of Malibu, was still listed as "zero contained."
+Cal Fire officials said the Woolsey fire, that destroyed at least 150 homes, 109 square miles and forced residents to evacuate the entire seaside town of Malibu, was still listed as "zero contained."

-The Camp Fire, which wiped out the town of Paradise in Butte County, 80 miles north of Sacramento, was only five percent contained.

-The brief respite in the high winds Saturday could give firefighters a chance to control the edges of the blazes and to swap crews, replacing firefighters who had worked for two days without rest, Los Angeles County Fire Chief Daryl Osby said.

 Two additional fatalities reported in Malibu may have been related to the fire that swept the area Friday night, according to Los Angeles County Sheriff's Department Chief John Benedict.